blatant-trapdoor/Chisels-and-Bits-2/README.md

 * Wrench
 * Mirrored Chisel Designs
 * Liquid Bits (will be re-added after the forge liquid API is done)
+* Chiseled Blocks giving off light equal to the percentage of glowing blocks used.
 * Most of the customisability, API and configuration options.
 * The various languages that the original mod supported
 * The commands and debug features